Ritikkumar992/Ritikkumar992/README.md

 ### 👨‍💻 Who am I?
-### I am a 3rd Year Student at BBIT currently undertaking my Bachelors in Computer Science Engineering.
+### I am a final Year Student at BBIT currently undertaking my Bachelors in Computer Science Engineering.
 I want to be a Software Developer to get the experience in Development and Analysis with particular expertise in Web, Machine Learning and Cloud Technologies.

 Skills: C++ / JAVA  / REACT / JS / HTML / CSS